 Volume.
 Total retail gallons sold in the three months ended February 28, 2003 were 166.6 million, an increase of 32.1 million over the 134.5 million gallons sold in the three months ended February 28, 2002.
-Of the increase in volume, 9.1 million gallons reflects the benefits of the volume added through acquisitions and 23.0 million gallons reflects the increase due to more favorable weather conditions in some of Heritage's areas of operations, offset by warmer than normal weather conditions in other areas of operations.
+The increase in volume reflects the benefits of the volume added through acquisitions and from more favorable weather conditions in some of Heritage's areas of operations, offset by warmer than normal weather conditions in other areas of operations.
 The Partnership also sold approximately 30.9 million wholesale gallons in this second quarter of fiscal 2003, an increase of 0.7 million gallons from the 30.2 million wholesale gallons sold in the second quarter of fiscal year 2002.
 U.S. wholesale volumes remained the same at 5.5 million gallons while the foreign volumes of MP Energy Partnership increased 0.7 million gallons to 25.4 million gallons for the second quarter.

 Revenues.
-Total revenues for the three months ended February 28, 2003 were \$249.8 million, an increase of \$65.8 million, as compared to \$184.0 million in the three months ended February 28, 2002.
-The current period's domestic retail propane revenues increased \$60.3 million to \$212.7 million as compared to the prior year's revenues of \$152.4 million of which \$11.6 million was due to acquisitions, \$19.2 million was due to higher selling prices in the current period, and \$29.5 was due to the increased retail volumes described above.
+Total revenues for the three months ended February 28, 2003 were \$329.0 million, an increase of \$99.4 million, as compared to \$229.6 million in the three months ended February 28, 2002.
+The current period's domestic retail propane revenues increased \$60.3 million to \$212.7 million as compared to the prior year's revenues of \$152.4 million primarily due to acquisitions, higher selling prices in the current period, and the increased retail volumes described above.
 Selling prices in each of Heritage's reportable segments increased as compared to the same period last year as a result of higher supply costs.
-The U.S. wholesale revenues increased \$1.0 million to \$4.3 million for the three months ended February 28, 2003 as compared to \$3.3 million for the period ended February 28, 2002, due to higher selling prices.
+The U.S. wholesale revenues increased \$1.0 million to \$4.3 million for the three months ended February 28, 2003 as compared to 3.3 million for the period ended February 28, 2002, due to higher selling prices.
 Other domestic revenues increased \$1.2 million to \$16.5 million, as compared to \$15.3 million in the prior year as a result of acquisitions.
-Foreign revenues increased \$4.6 million for the three months ended February 28, 2003 to \$15.9 million as compared to \$11.3 million for the three months ended February 28, 2002, of which \$4.2 million was a result of higher selling prices and \$0.4 million was due to the increased volumes described above.
-Net revenues from the liquids marketing activity conducted through Resources decreased \$1.3 million to \$0.4 million as compared to the prior year's activity of \$1.7 million due to less favorable movement in product prices in the current fiscal period.
+Foreign revenues increased \$4.6 million for the three months ended February 28, 2003 to \$15.9 million as compared to \$11.3 million for the three months ended February 28, 2002, as a result of higher selling prices and the increased volumes described above.
+Revenues from the liquids marketing activity conducted through Resources increased \$32.3 million to \$79.6 million as compared to the prior year's activity of \$47.3 million due to an increase in the number and volume of contracts sold, more favorable market conditions due to the colder winter temperatures, and higher propane selling prices during the second quarter of fiscal year 2003.